AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/textblock.md

 ---
+title: TextBlock
 description: REFERENCE - Built-in Controls
 ---

 import TextBlockStylePreviewScreenshot from '/img/gitbook-import/assets/image (2) (5).png';

-# Text Block
+# TextBlock

-The text block is a read-only label for the display of text.
+The `TextBlock` is a read-only label for the display of text.
 It can display multiple lines, and features full control over the font used.

 ## Useful Properties